 Growth Management Act (GMA)

 In 1990, Washington adopted the Growth Management Act, RCW 36.70A (GMA).
-The GMA requires certain counties and cities to develop and adopt comprehensive land use plans that anticipate the needs of population and employment growth.
+The GMA requires certain counties and cities to develop and adopt comprehensive land use plans that anticipate population and employment growth needs.
 Plans must look forward at least 20 years.

-The GMA requires that comprehensive plans consist of these elements: land use, housing, capital facilities, utilities, rural (for counties), transportation, economic development and parks and recreation (36.70A.070 RCW).
+The GMA requires comprehensive plans to consist of these elements: land use, housing, capital facilities, utilities, rural (for counties), transportation, economic development and parks and recreation (36.70A.070 RCW).

-A comprehensive plan also may include additional optional elements that relate to the physical development within its respective jurisdiction.
-Examples of optional elements include: schools, historic preservation and community design (36.70A.080 RCW).
+A comprehensive plan also may include optional elements related to the physical development in its respective jurisdiction.
+Examples include: schools, historic preservation and community design (36.70A.080 RCW).

 The GMA also requires jurisdictions to periodically review their comprehensive plans and implementing development regulations in their entirety and, if needed, revise them.
-Clark County is required to have this review and revision completed by June 30, 2016, and every eight years thereafter (36.70A.130(5)(b) RCW).
-Opportunities for public participation in this process will be provided (36.70A.035 RCW).
+Clark County is required to have the current review and revision completed by June 30, 2016, and every eight years thereafter (36.70A.130(5)(b) RCW).
+Opportunities for public participation in this process continue to be provided (36.70A.035 RCW).